+1 Corporate Planning Covered by

-Corporate Planning Performance Management Workforce Planning Covered by Building a Better Council
+2 Performance Management Building a Better

+3 Workforce Planning Council

+4. Fire and Display

-4 Financial Planning 5 Assets Covered by
+4 Financial Planning Cayarad by

-6 Procurement Making Better Use
+5 Assets Covered by Making Better Use

 We normally measure the success of this Well-being Objective with the above National Survey for Wales results, but unfortunately due to COVID-19 there is no updated data available for these measures.
 The most recent data published in June 2020 showed that: